ganakailabs/cloudeval-docs/README.md

 ## Deployment

-The documentation is automatically deployed to GitHub Pages using GitHub Actions, following the same pattern as PSRule.Rules.Azure:
+The documentation is automatically deployed to GitHub Pages using GitHub Actions:

 1. **Automatic Deployment**: On every push to `main` branch
 2. **Manual Deployment**: Use workflow dispatch in GitHub Actions